At a Glance

 Make sure to highlight your nursing experience, especially in hematology and oncology.
 Be prepared to discuss specific cases where you provided exceptional patient care or navigated complex treatment plans.

 As a Nurse Navigator, effective communication is key.
-Prepare examples of how you've facilitated communication between patients, families, and multidisciplinary teams.
-This will show your ability to advocate for patients and ensure seamless care.
+Prepare examples of how you've successfully communicated with patients, families, and multidisciplinary teams to ensure seamless care.